scoutforpets/ember-fullcalendar/README.md

 ## Overview
 This addon currently supports every option and callback currently available for FullCalendar and FullCalendar Scheduler 4.2.
 Please see the [FullCalendar documentation](http://fullcalendar.io/docs/) for more information.

+## Upgrading

+If you upgrade from a previous version of `ember-fullcalendar` using FullCalendar 3.x, note the [FullCalendar v4 release notes and upgrade guide](https://fullcalendar.io/docs/upgrading-from-v3).

+To use plugins, you need to pass a `plugins` array to the `full-calendar` component and add any plugins you need to the dependencies of your app.
+The plugin css must be included by [adding the plugin to your environment.js](#usage).

+You no longer need to define `includeLocales` in your environment.js, but instead [import and pass them in the `locales` option](#locales).

+Instead of setting `includeScheduler` use the appropriate Scheduler plugins.

 ## Usage

 A simple example: